singluntang/reactnd-contacts-app-containerized/README.md

         *   `npm install'
     3. Now you can run the MyReads App by typing in:
         *   'npm start'
+    4. Change your image name
+        *   From the todo-deployment/docker/docker-compose-build.yaml file change the `programmingwsite` to your desire name.
+        *  From the todo-deployment/docker/docker-compose.yaml file change the `programmingwsite` to your desire name.
+The name should be the same as docker-compose-build.yaml.
     4. To containerized the app, goto todo-deployment folder inside the docker folder type in the following command:
         * Build the images: `docker-compose -f docker-compose-build.yaml build --parallel`